gavlegoat/mbpo_pytorch/README.md

+## Modifications
+This fork has been modified from the original at https://github.com/Xingyu-Lin/mbpo_pytorch in order to support asynchronous data collection.
+The `main` function now accepts two callbacks

+- `data_callback(mem: ReplayMemory, required: bool = False)` adds new data to `mem`.
+If `required` is true then `data_callback` should block until data is available.
+Otherwise `data_callback` may return without modifying `mem`.
+The algorithm is modified to call `data_callback` instead of unrolling trajectories in the real environment.
+- `policy_callback(agent: SAC)` is called whenever the policy is updated.
+It can be used to update the policy being used by the asynchronous data collection agent.
+Note that in general `policy_callback` may be called pretty often.
+If it turns out copying agent parameters is too slow, it may be a good idea to include a timer in `policy_callback` which can restrict the frequency of policy updates.

 ## Overview
 This is a re-implementation of the model-based RL algorithm MBPO in pytorch as described in the following paper: [When to Trust Your Model: Model-Based Policy Optimization](https://arxiv.org/abs/1906.08253).